 Throughout this incredibly complex process, product maintained the focus and direction.
 This was no small feat.
 Constantly negotiating prioritizations as the never ending stream of new discoveries presented themselves.

 As it turns out, shipping video content is a very complex affair.
-Nearly every "project" contained a multitude of touchpoints, dependencies, gated timeline events, and even restricted access at certain stages.
-Added to this, the current culture of deeply siloed departments, presented very serious challenges to the idea of a unified workflow system
+Over the next couple of months, we learned every "project" contained a vast array of touchpoints, dependencies, gated timeline events, and even restricted access at certain (non-sequential) stages.
+Their current system described a culture of deeply siloed departments.
+This presented challenges to the idea of an org level unified workflow system.

-Information gathering using the traditional method of service blueprinting simply was not working.
-We were ending up with maps that were so complex and so convoluted that they were unmanageable and certainly not actionable.
+Information gathering using the traditional method of service blueprinting was not working.
+We were generating maps that were so complex and so convoluted that they were unmanageable and certainly not actionable.
 We needed another way.

 An image of the playing cards prototype used to successfully gather requirements.